chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [ ] feat: When implementing abstract method, present dialog to choose or show edits
 - [ ] feat: Move instance method
 - [ ] feat: Move to inner class
 - [ ] feat: Move symbol to any of the currently imported packages/modules, change references